gabribg88/LightCPPgen/README.md

 - genetic-algorithm optimization
 - paper figures and supplementary analyses

 This is the historical reproduction workflow.
-Use Python 3.9 and the pinned dependencies in `requirements.txt`.
+Use Python 3.9 and the dependencies in `requirements.txt`.

 ### 2. Custom Dataset Pipeline